deweylab/RSEM/README.md

     make

-For cygwin users, please uncomment the 3rd and 7th line in `sam/Makefile` before you run `make`.
+For Cygwin users, run

+    make cygwin=true

 To compile EBSeq, which is included in the RSEM package, run

     make ebseq

-To install, simply put the rsem directory in your environment's PATH variable.
+To install RSEM, simply put the RSEM directory in your environment's PATH variable.
+Alternatively, run

-If you prefer to put all RSEM executables to a bin directory, please also remember to put `rsem_perl_utils.pm` to the same bin directory. `rsem_perl_utils.pm` is required for most RSEM's perl scripts.
+    make install

+By default, RSEM executables are installed to `/usr/local/bin`.
+You can change the installation location by setting `DESTDIR` and/or `prefix` variables.
+The RSEM executables will be installed to `${DESTDIR}${prefix}/bin`.
+The default values of `DESTDIR` and `prefix` are `DESTDIR=` and `prefix=/usr/local`.
+For example,

+    make install DESTDIR=/home/my_name prefix=/software

+will install RSEM executables to `/home/my_name/software/bin`.

 ### Prerequisites